materials-theory/ws_py/README.md

   -C          : Replaces the center atom position to the centroid of octahedron

-  -S          : Toggles the output format in SHAPE program compatible (see http://www.ee.ub.edu)
+  -S          : Toggles the output format in [SHAPE](http://www.ee.ub.edu) program compatible

 ---